bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 # toplevel blocks

-Un-fenced blocks are those that are not fenced by triple-backquotes.
-Following are the signatures IDs for these blocks.
+Following are all the toplevel blocks recognized by NITRILE.

 - "flushleft"
 - "center"